To use the Marketing API, your app must undergo App Review and, in most cases, include the

 The accompanying screencast shows ads_management being used whenever the user displays ad information or a new entity is saved: for example, at 00:10, 00:18, 00:32, 1:12, and 1:19.”

-You've supplied everything a reviewer will need to verify that your app uses the permissions and access levels in an approved manner, so you click Submit For Review.
+You have supplied everything a reviewer will need to verify that your app uses the permissions and access levels in an approved manner, so you click Submit For Review.